wazuh/wazuh-documentation/source/user-manual/agent-enrollment/security-options/using-password-authentication.rst

          .. include:: /_templates/common/restart_manager.rst

    #.
-By allowing the enrollment service to set a random password.
-Note that a new random password will be generated each time the service is restarted.
+Allowing the enrollment service to set a random password.
+A new random password is generated each time the Wazuh manager service is restarted.

       #.
-Restart the manager so the enrollment service will generate a random password.
-This password will be stored in ``/var/ossec/logs/ossec.log``.
+Restart the manager so the enrollment service generates a random password.
+This password is stored in ``/var/ossec/logs/ossec.log``.

          .. include:: /_templates/common/restart_manager.rst